White Lightning (1973 film)

 White Lightning is a 1973 American action film directed by Joseph Sargent, written by William W. Norton, and starring Burt Reynolds, Jennifer Billingsley, Ned Beatty, Bo Hopkins, R. G. Armstrong and Diane Ladd.
 It marked Laura Dern's film debut.

+Bobby "Gator" McKlusky (Reynolds), in an Arkansas prison for running moonshine, agrees to work for the Department of the Treasury to investigate crooked county sheriff J. C. Connors (Beatty), who killed Gator's younger brother Donny.
+Seeking revenge, he soon infiltrates the local moonshine industry.

 Plot

-Bobby "Gator" McKlusky is incarcerated in an Arkansas state prison for running moonshine.
-When he learns that his younger brother, Donny, was killed by Bogan County Sheriff J. C. Connors, he attempts to escape, but is re-captured after a short time.
-Gator knows the sheriff is taking money from local moonshiners, so he agrees to go undercover for an unnamed federal agency (presumably the IRS or BATF) to try to expose the sheriff.
-But Gator has an ulterior motive for going after the sheriff, wanting revenge for his brothers murder.
-He has no intention of gathering evidence against any moonshiners.
+Bobby "Gator" McKlusky is incarcerated in an Arkansas state prison for running "white lightning" moonshine.
+When he learns that his younger brother, Donny, was killed by Bogan County Sheriff J. C. Connors, he attempts to escape but is quickly re-captured.
+The sheriff is taking money from local moonshiners, and Gator agrees to go undercover for the United States Department of the Treasury in their corruption and smuggling investigation.
+His true motive is revenge for his brother's murder, and he has no intention of gathering any evidence against his fellow moonshiners.

-The Feds give him a super-charged Ford LTD, and direct him to contact Dude Watson, a local stock car racer and low-level whiskey runner, who has no choice but to cooperate because he is already on probation.
-To infiltrate the local moonshine industry, Dude introduces Gator to Roy Boone, one of the counties top runners who works for moonshine producer Big Bear, who is also Sheriff Connors enforcer.
-Gator starts an affair with Boone's girlfriend, Lou, and earns the trust of Roy and Big Bear as he slowly plots his revenge against the sheriff.
+The Feds give Gator a high-performance 1971 Ford Custom 500 and direct him to contact Dude Watson, a local stock car racer and low-level whiskey runner, who is forced to cooperate because he is already on probation.
+To infiltrate the local moonshine industry, Dude introduces Gator to Roy Boone, one of the county's top runners working for moonshiner Big Bear, who is also Sheriff Connors's enforcer.
+Gator starts an affair with Roy's girlfriend Lou while gaining the trust of Roy and Big Bear as he slowly plots his revenge against the sheriff.

-When the sheriff discovers Gator is working for the federal government, Connors sends Big Bear after him.
-Barely escaping with his life, Gator hides with Lou at Sister Linda's Home for Unwed Mothers.
-Gator knows the Feds will want evidence against the sheriff and the moonshiners, but Connors men find him first.
-Gator escapes in his LTD, and intentionally goads Connors into pursuing him.
-After a drawn out car chase, Gator tricks Connors into jumping his patrol car over an embankment and into the river.
-Connors drowns after his car sinks, as Gator watches him die.
+Sheriff Connors discovers Gator is working for the federal government and sends Big Bear after him.
+Barely escaping with his life, Gator hides with Lou at Sister Linda Fay's Home for Unwed Mothers, located deep in the woods.
+Gator knows the Feds will want evidence against the sheriff and the moonshiners, but Connors's men find him first.
+Gator escapes in his Ford and intentionally goads Connors into pursuing him.
+After a drawn-out car chase, Gator tricks Connors into jumping his patrol car over an embankment and into the river.
+Connors drowns when his car sinks, as Gator watches with satisfaction.
 With Connors dead and no evidence against any of the moonshiners, the disappointed Feds escort Gator and Lou out of Bogan County as the sheriff's funeral procession passes nearby.